Is Peanut Butter Good or Bad For Bodybuilding? (Pros & Cons)

 1. Peanut Butter Is High In Calories

-Peanut butter is higher in calories, which means it has more potential to affect our body weight and body composition.
+Peanut butter is higher in calories, which means it’s more likely to affect our body weight and body composition.

-For those who are bulking it could make life easier; but for those who are dieting, the calories could add up quickly.
+For those who are bulking, this can make life easier.
+But the calories could add up quickly for those who are cutting.

 2. Peanut Butter Servings Are Usually Overestimated

-A serving of peanut butter is hard to estimate and is typically overestimated by most individuals, and therefore is easy to overconsume.
-To avoid this, we’re likely better off measuring out a serving size.
+Most individuals overestimate a serving of peanut butter, making it easy to overeat.
+To avoid this, you’re likely better off measuring out a serving size.

-However, if we’re in a dieting phase and we need to be more diligent about the calories and macronutrients we consume, then peanut butter can pose a problem if not measured.
+However, if you’re in a dieting phase and need to be more diligent about the calories and macronutrients you consume, peanut butter can pose a problem if not measured.

 3. Peanut Butter Is Often A Binge Trigger For Dieting Athletes

-When bodybuilding athletes are severely restricted to get as lean as possible, peanut butter tends to be one of those foods that athletes will struggle to eat in moderation because their cravings are intense and most bodybuilders have it on hand.
+When bodybuilding athletes are severely restricted to get as lean as possible, peanut butter tends to turn into a trigger food.

-We can eat peanut butter after a workout, as there is no harm in doing so.
-However, we should be aware that our priorities post-workout should be to consume more carbs and protein than fats.
+You can eat peanut butter after a workout.
+However, your priorities post-workout should be to consume more carbs and protein than fats.

-After a workout, we need more protein and carbs to properly restore our energy levels and encourage muscle repair and growth.
+After a workout, you need more protein and carbs to restore energy levels and encourage muscle repair and growth.

-If eating fats following a workout takes away from our protein and carb consumption, then we should avoid it.
-But if fats, like peanut butter, are incorporated with sufficient carbs and protein then there is no issue.
+If eating fats following a workout takes away from your protein and carb consumption, then you should avoid it.
+But if fats, like peanut butter, are incorporated with sufficient carbs and protein, then there is no issue.

-We asked Dietician Brenda Peralta about her thoughts on eating the classic peanut butter & jelly sandwich pre and post-workout and she stated that :
+I asked Dietician Brenda Peralta about her thoughts on eating the classic peanut butter & jelly sandwich pre and post-workout, and she said:

 Does Peanut Butter Help Muscle Growth?